haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Testing framework v2.md

 It was done to a functional level, has some shortcomings:
 - Un-ergonomic assertions
 - No scenarios (shared starting positions)
+	- Could scenarious be loaded as assets from `integration_tests/assets`?

 # Todo
 - Better querying